Oge-nna/oge-nna/README.md

 - ⚡ Fun fact: ...
 -->
 - Ogenna, B.Eng in Electrical and Electronics Engineering but no coding history.
-- Currently on the path to becoming a full-stack web dev with help from Dufuna CodeCamp, Stack Overflow, FreeCodeCamp, Youtube and TheOdinProject.
+- Currently on the path to becoming a front-end web dev with help from Dufuna CodeCamp, Stack Overflow, FreeCodeCamp, Youtube and TheOdinProject.
 - Concentrating on HTML, CSS and Javascript for now, with knowldge of Git, Github, CLI.
-- How to reach me: https://twitter.com/yadilinna, https://instagram.com/theogenna, ogennaogbogu@gmail.com.
+- How to reach me: https://twitter.com/ogennna, https://instagram.com/theogenna, ogennaogbogu@gmail.com.
 - Fun fact: I'm also a baker.